 Topics.
-This historical marker is listed in these topic lists: Churches & ReligionColonial Era • Man-Made Features.
-A significant historical date for this entry is October 2, 2007.
+This historical marker is listed in these topic lists: Forts and Castles • Man-Made Features • Wars, Non-US.
+A significant historical year for this entry is 1733.

 Location.
-18° 40.708′ N, 88° 23.476′ W. Marker is in Bacalar, Quintana Roo.
-Marker is at the intersection of Calle 7 and Calle 22, on the right when traveling south on Calle 7.
 Touch for map.
 Marker is in this post office area: Bacalar QR 77930, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Bridge of the Fort of San Felipe (here, next to this marker); Moat of the Fort of San Felipe (here, next to this marker); San Felipe Fort (within shouting distance of this marker); Bacalar as a Municipality (within shouting distance of this marker); Miguel Hidalgo y Costilla (about 150 meters away, measured in a direct line); Creation of the Municipality of Bacalar (about 240 meters away); Church of San Joaquín (approx. 0.3 kilometers away); Bacalar (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Bacalar.